Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_iot/google_cloud_iot_core/readme.md

 	- [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)

 ### Revision:
+- v1.4.0 - AP mode support added and fixed cloud connect issue
 - v1.3.0 - Supported with harmony based crypto and bug fixes
 - v1.2.0 - Regenerated and tested application.
-- v1.1.0 released demo application
+- v1.1.0 - released demo application